 Avoiding vacancy-related value depreciation

 Despite your best efforts, avoiding a crop of vacancies in your area is nearly impossible.
 You can’t prevent high vacancy rates, but you can get ahead of them.
 Here are a few indicators to keep an eye on of if you’re thinking about selling a property before “For Sale” signs start popping up around you:

-·Keep an eye on the market: There’s a difference between a couple of vacancies springing up in a neighborhood and a vacancy crisis.
-Be aware of what’s going on in your neighborhood to figure out what’s happening.
-There’s no need to panic at the first sight of a vacancy, but you shouldn’t wait until the entire neighborhood has emptied before you act.
-If you own a property in a neighborhood where vacancy is increasing, research the problem, consult with experts and consider your circumstances to help you determine whether it’s time to sell your property or change course.
+Keep an eye on the market: There’s a difference between a couple of vacancies springing up in a neighbourhood and a vacancy crisis.
+Be aware of what’s going on in your neighbourhood to figure out what’s happening.
+There’s no need to panic at the first sight of a vacancy, but you shouldn’t wait until the entire neighbourhood has emptied before you act.
+If you own a property in a neighbourhood where vacancy is increasing, research the problem, consult with experts and consider your circumstances to help you determine whether it’s time to sell your property or change course.

-·Follow the jobs: When a new employment hub is established in an area, property values tend to increase as vacancies go down.
-If you want to ensure your investment property is still in demand into the foreseeable future, try to make property purchases in areas with lots of employment opportunities.
+When a new employment hub is established in an area, property values tend to increase as vacancies go down.
+If you want to ensure your investment property is still in demand in the foreseeable future, try to make property purchases in areas with lots of employment opportunities.
 Likewise, avoid areas prone to economic depression, such as urban centers with high commercial turnover or lack of public transportation.

-·Buy urban: The urbanization trend doesn’t show signs of slowing anytime soon.
-Try to find properties in up-and-coming neighborhoods in urban areas where properties that are likely to appreciate in value in the coming years.
+The urbanization trend doesn’t show signs of slowing anytime soon.
+Try to find properties in up-and-coming neighbourhoods in urban areas where properties are likely to appreciate in the coming years.
 Even properties that are still slightly outside of the city are likely to remain in demand as properties become scarce in more densely populated city centers.